gityzhu/HelloWorldRepository/README.md

 # HelloWorldRepository
-This is a hello world reponsitory
+This is a hello world repository